nlsynth/karuta/README.md

     High level synthesis (HLS) from scripting language (Karuta) to RTL (Verilog).
     The main objective is to make FPGA development productive.

-See [docs/index.rst](docs/index.rst) or its [public copy at readthedocs.io](https://karuta.readthedocs.io/en/latest/) for more details.
+See the document at [readthedocs.io](https://karuta.readthedocs.io/en/latest/) or [docs/index.rst](docs/index.rst) for more details.

+     If you are using recent Ubuntu, just
+     $ sudo snap install karuta
+     to install the Karuta package.

-In case you really like this software, please be a patron from [Patreon](https://www.patreon.com/karuta).
+(In case you really like this software, please be a patron from [Patreon](https://www.patreon.com/karuta).)

 ## Quick overview
 Karuta Script is an object oriented scripting language.
 The syntax is similar to recent programming languages like JavaScript, Python, Ruby or so on.